 Developing medical judgment

 St. Catherine's MPAS program educates women and men to think like clinicians from the very beginning.
 St. Kate's provides the building blocks of critical thinking by incorporating medical decision-making, ethical considerations and principles of team-based practice into every course.
 The program has a primary care focus, but is comprehensive enough and includes opportunities for students to pursue individual interests and practice in a wide variety of settings.

 Classroom and laboratory learning take place on St. Catherine University's St. Paul campus.
 St. Kate’s is home to the second largest collegiate anatomy lab in the state.
 The new 3,600-square-foot human anatomy lab brings healthcare education to a higher level and opens avenues for new partnerships with medical professionals.

 St. Kate's is located in the heart of a busy metropolitan area.
 Our St. Paul campus offers updated classroom, library, dining, and athletic facilities surrounded by acres of beautiful grounds and a safe residential neighborhood.
-Graduate student housing is available.
+Campus housing is available for graduate students.